Congregational Care or Service

 Volunteers honor families by serving refreshments after funerals held in our church.

 The Coffee Bar in the narthex is the place to look for sign-up sheets, brochures from para-church organizations, and more.
 Check it out.

 The church library is located across from the Coffee Bar.
 Books of fiction by popular Christian authors; Christian devotional or reference books; jigsaw puzzles; DVDs and videos are all available for those who want to borrow them.

 The Messenger newsletter is published about six times a year.
 It includes announcements, calendars, milestones, birthdays and anniversaries, and communications from our missionaries.
 Anyone may submit articles.
 It is distributed into the mailboxes.

 Dedicated volunteers are always appreciated for this ministry.
 Opportunities include volunteering to help monitor the children of the congregation during a morning or evening service.

 The prayer line keeps the congregation aware of prayer needs and praises throughout the week.
 You can listen to the message on the phone or receive it by e-mail.

-The basement fellowship room and the activity building may be rented by members for private gatherings.
+The basement fellowship room may be rented by members for private gatherings.
 Call the church office, 457-9440, for rates and reservations.